kodgemisi/nightmare-wrapper/README.md

 * Create a directory, for example named as `nightmareWrapperTryout`
 * Install nightmarejs `npm install nightmare`
-* Copy `resources/generatePdf.js` into `nightmareWrapperTryout` because otherwise it cannot be used as it would be in a jar file at runtime.
+* Copy `resources/generatePdf.js`, `resources/inputDataFile.js` and `resources/nightmare_wrapper.sh` into `nightmareWrapperTryout` because otherwise it cannot be used as it would be in a jar file at runtime.
 * create a symlink to node binary

 The directory should be like as follows: